simonkrogmann/procedural/README.md

-# glphotomagic
+# procedural
-Photo effects using OpenGL
+Procedural textures using OpenGL